Cannone da 149/23: Coastal Artillery

 In addition to its siege role, the 149/23 was deployed in the coastal artillery role.
 In this role, the guns were mounted in 140 mm thick dome shaped steel gun turrets that were set in concrete fortifications.
 There was also a version on an unprotected garrison mount with limited traverse.
 The recoil system for this version consisted of a U-shaped gun cradle which held the trunnioned barrel and a slightly inclined firing platform with a hydro-gravity recoil system.
 When the gun fired the hydraulic buffers slowed the recoil of the cradle which slid up a set of inclined rails on the firing platform and then returned the gun to position by the combined action of the buffers and gravity.

 The Cannon of Adamello

 The Cannon of Adamello is a 149/23 that can still be visited on the Cresta Croce, in the Adamello Range, where it had been brought to support operations in the mountains.
 The cannon arrived in Temù from the Edolo railway station on February 9, 1916, and was transported by road to Malga Caldea at an altitude of 1580 m.
 From there it was broken down into two large sled loads which were towed by 200 artillerymen and engineers up to Rifugio Giuseppe Garibaldi at an altitude of 2535 m on 17 April.
 Finally, on 27 April the gun reached the Passo del Venerocolo.
 On the night of 6 June 1917, the gun was transferred to Cresta Croce at 3276 m and on 15 June began to bombard the positions of the Kaiserjäger of Lieutenant Felix Hecht von Eleda on the Corno di Cavento.
+The gun was called "l'ippopotamo' ("the hippopotamus") by its crew, as being totally out of its intended environment, just as they.